Skip to main content

 For example, a container view that fades in when it is mounted may look like this:

 Let's break down what's happening here.
-In the FadeInView constructor, a new Animated.Value called fadeAnim is initialized as part of state.
+In the FadeInView render method, a new Animated.Value called fadeAnim is initialized with useRef.
 The opacity property on the View is mapped to this animated value.
 Behind the scenes, the numeric value is extracted and used to set opacity.

 When the component mounts, the opacity is set to 0.
 Then, an easing animation is started on the fadeAnim animated value, which will update all of its dependent mappings (in this case, only the opacity) on each frame as the value animates to the final value of 1.